fstab/docker-aws-cli/examples/README.md

     cd examples
     ./start.sh

-When everything is up, the script will print the IP address for accessing the EC2 instance.
+When the EC2 instance is started, the script will print the public IP address.

 In order to clean everything up, run